cortex-lab/Rigbox/README.md

 ![Coverage badge](https://img.shields.io/endpoint.svg?url=https%3A%2F%2Fsilent-zebra-36.tunnel.datahub.at%2Fcoverage%2Frigbox%2Fmaster)
 ![Build status badge](https://img.shields.io/endpoint.svg?url=https%3A%2F%2Fsilent-zebra-36.tunnel.datahub.at%2Fstatus%2Frigbox%2Fmaster)

 Rigbox is a high-performance, open-source MATLAB toolbox for managing behavioral neuroscience experiments.
-Initially developed to probe mouse behavior for the [Steering Wheel Setup](https://www.ucl.ac.uk/cortexlab/tools/wheel), Rigbox is under active, test-driven development to encompass running experiments across a variety of experimental paradigms in behavioral neuroscience.

 Rigbox's main goals are to simplify hardware/software interfacing, behavioral task design, and visual and auditory stimuli presentation.
 Additionally, Rigbox can time-align datastreams from multiple sources and communicate with a remote database to manage experiment data.
 Rigbox is mostly object-oriented and highly modular, which simplifies the process of designing experiments.

 ## Requirements